 Fun and learning

-I got bored with writing a rather heavy piece on choice and responsibility and decided to abandon it.
+I got bored with writing a rather heavy piece on choice and responsibility at the end of April and decided to abandon it.
 If it bored me, it would certainly bore you!

 So, this one is about fun and learning and should be more enjoyable for all of us!
 It is also quite short.